Skip to content

 Huel Daily Greens Macronutrients

-The fibre in Huel Daily Greens is a mixture of soluble and insoluble forms, and is provided mainly by organic pea fibre, chicory root fibre (inulin), flaxseed, oats, chlorella, spirulina, chia and the organic greens and fruits blends.
-Oat flour contains a special class of fibre called beta-glucans, which have been shown to have a favorable effect on cholesterol and blood glucose levels1, 2.
+The protein in Huel Daily Greens comes primarily from pea protein, faba bean protein, as well as some from gluten-free oats, flaxseed, and chia.
+The fibre in Huel Daily Greens is a mixture of soluble and insoluble forms, and is provided mainly by pea fibre, chicory root fibre (inulin), flaxseed, oats, chlorella, spirulina, chia and the greens and fruits blends.
+Oats contain a special class of fibre called beta-glucans, which have been shown to have a favourable effect on cholesterol and blood glucose levels [1,2].
 The oats used in Huel Daily Greens are certified gluten-free.
 Tapioca is a starch extracted from cassava, a root vegetable, similar to sweet potato.
 Along with providing carbohydrates, the tapioca in Huel Daily Greens helps with mixability and provides a smoother texture.

-Organic Antioxidant Greens Blend
+Antioxidant Greens Blend

 Chlorella is the collective name for several species of green algae.
 These algae provide key micronutrients including B-vitamins, vitamin E, choline, phosphorus and iron, as well as essential fatty acids, amino acids and fibre.
 Spirulina or blue-green algae provides numerous vitamins and minerals and is high in protein.

 Broccoli is a cruciferous vegetable high in fibre.
-It’s also high in glucosinolates, a group of phytonutrients with a range of properties from antioxidant to anti-inflammatory properties3.
+It’s also high in glucosinolates, a group of phytonutrients with a range of properties from antioxidant to anti-inflammatory properties [3].
 The nutrient profile of broccoli sprouts is more concentrated when compared to older broccoli, which is why we’ve included both in Huel Daily Greens.

-Organic Superfruit Blend
+Superfruit Blend

 Super Mushroom and Adaptogen Blend

-The term ‘adaptogen’ was coined in the late 1950s by Soviet scientists to describe any substance that exerts positive effects on both sick and healthy individuals without producing unwanted side effects.
-While we now know that’s not strictly true, the evidence base for adaptogens positive effects is growing and strengthening.
+The term ‘adaptogen’ was coined in the late 1950s by Soviet scientists to describe any substance that exerts positive effects on both sick and healthy individuals without producing unwanted side effects [9].
+While we now know that’s not strictly true, the evidence base for adaptogens’ positive effects is growing and strengthening.

 Botanical Blend